How to Measure for Curtains

 1. Measure the curtain width (A)

 Whether you are using a metal or wooden curtain pole, use a tape to measure the distance between the finials.
-Finials are the decorative end s to your curtain pole.
+Finials are the decorative ends to your curtain pole.
 Do not include the finials in your measurement.
 If you have a curtain track rather than a pole, measure the total length of the track .

 2. Measure the curtain drop (B or C)

-Before starting, you need to decide where you want your curtains to finish.
-For floor-length curtains (C), measure from the top of where you want the curtain to finish on your track or below your pole, down to the ground.
+For floor-length curtains (C), measure from the top of where you want the curtain down to the ground.
 If your floors are uneven or not on a level, make sure you measure each side of the window and choose the shortest measurement.
 Either way it is safe to subtract 1 – 2 cm to make sure the bottom of the curtain does not catch the floor.
-For sill length curtains (B), we suggest either measuring 10 – 15cm below the sill, allowing for attractive hanging at a correct level.

 a) Measuring drop for Eyelet and Tab-Top curtains